ivanol55/ivanol55.github.io/index.md

 ---
 layout: home
+title: Home
 ---

+# I'm not a developer, but that never stopped me from trying to learn.

 ### Every time I open up a new project, I pick up some new paradigm I had never touched.
 Then stuff breaks.
 And with breaking stuff, and then fixing it, I learn why it reacted the way it did. the "Learning by head-banging" method has not stopped being fun since I started.